 Round Table Meetings

-All of the Family Solicitors employed by Glynis Wright & Co have the expertise to conduct round table meetings on behalf of their clients.
+All of our family solicitors have the expertise to conduct round table meetings on behalf of their clients.

 What are the advantages of ADR?